 Cavernous sinus thrombosis is a blood clot in the cavernous sinuses.
 It can be life-threatening.

-Cellulitis is a potentially serious infection of the deeper layers of skin.
+Cellulitis is a potentially serious infection in the deeper layers of your skin.
 Find out about the symptoms, causes, treatments and possible complications.

 Find out about cerebral palsy, including the symptoms, causes, when to get medical advice, how it's treated and what the outlook is.

 Cancer of the cervix often has no symptoms in its early stages.
 If you do have symptoms, the most common is unusual vaginal bleeding, which can occur after sex, in between periods or after the menopause.

 Find out what cervical screening is and how it can help protect you from cervical cancer.

 Read about cervical spondylosis, which is the medical term for neck pain caused by age-related "wear and tear" to bones and tissues.

 Charcot-Marie-Tooth disease (CMT) is a group of inherited conditions that damage the peripheral nerves.